 Here is a guy who did the Devil’s Path trail hike in one day (he gives great advice too):

-An easier way to explore Devil’s Path in one day (a loop trail, better for beginners):
+An easier way to explore Devil’s Path in one day (one or more loop trails across the 6 mountains, better for beginners):

 - You begin at Point A (Prediger Road).